AnuragSahai/windows-batch-files/README.md

 I've compiled and made this from lot of google searches.
 It's still in process as I've hardcoded my regular expressions in the file.
-You can open and make changes according to your need in the functionc i've made, or even make your own functions by replicating other functions.
+You can open and make changes according to your need in the functions i've made, or even make your own functions by replicating other functions.